fangfufu/Matlab-Data-Video-Converter/README.md

 - Repeat

 This specifies how many times each unique data frame is repeated.
-- videoProfile
+- VideoProfile

 This specifies Matlab's VideoWriter class's video profile.
 For more information, please have a look at the documentation for [VideoWriter](http://uk.mathworks.com/help/matlab/ref/videowriter-class.html VideoWriter class) class on Matlab website.
+Please note that only lossless compression will allow data recovery